audio-pattern-ranger/apr/docs/setup/hardware.md

 ==================

 The financial investment required for this project comes down to hardware selection.

 The hardware required:

 - Training Device: Typically the same laptop being used to set things up
-- Monitoring Device: Low-power mini-PC with a few USB ports
+- Monitoring Device: Low-power mini-PC with at least two (2) USB ports:
     * Microphone: The sensor that detects disturbing audio
     * Camera: The sensor that shows proof of audio source